-The security plugin supports user authentication through SAML single sign-on.
-The security plugin implements the web browser SSO profile of the SAML 2.0 protocol.
+The Security plugin supports user authentication through SAML single sign-on.
+The Security plugin implements the web browser SSO profile of the SAML 2.0 protocol.

 This profile is meant for use with web browsers.
-It is not a general-purpose way of authenticating users against the security plugin, so its primary use case is to support OpenSearch Dashboards single sign-on.
+It is not a general-purpose way of authenticating users against the Security plugin, so its primary use case is to support OpenSearch Dashboards single sign-on.

 We provide a fully functional example that can help you understand how to use SAML with OpenSearch Dashboards.

-- At the command line, run
+- At the command line, specify the location of the files in your directory and run

 Review the files:

-docker-compose.ymldefines two OpenSearch nodes, an OpenSearch Dashboards server, and a SAML server.
+customize-docker-compose.yml: Defines two OpenSearch nodes, an OpenSearch Dashboards server, and a SAML server.

-custom-opensearch_dashboards.ymladd a few SAML settings to the default
+customize-opensearch_dashboards.yml: Includes SAML settings for the default

-config.ymlconfigures SAML for authentication.
+customize-config.yml: Configures SAML for authentication.

 Access OpenSearch Dashboards at http://localhost:5601.
 Note that OpenSearch Dashboards immediately redirects you to the SAML login page.